 The apple cut hair is a short haircut characterized by volume and bounce at the back.
-This volume can be achieved either by adding layers or going for a tapered look, where the back is cut shorter and made thicker.
+You can give it volume either by adding layers or going for a tapered look, where the back is cut shorter and made thicker.

 If you were a kid in the ’90s, you probably had classmates sporting this ‘do.
 Or maybe you yourself had worn an apple haircut before.
 However, it is not just a thing of the past.
 In fact, apple cut hair is back in new shapes and forms, including textured ones, edgy styles, and short apple cut hair.

 Now, before you completely dismiss the idea, check out these reinvented looks that may prompt you to get your own modern apple cut hairstyle in 2022.